I need help with

 Email: info@summitservices.org.uk

-AB4D (Ability B4 Disability) is an Essex wide service delivered by SUMMIT and BATIAS in partnership with Essex County Council (ECC) for people with Learning Disabilities or Autism.
+AB4D (Ability B4 Disability) is an Essex wide service delivered by SUMMIT in partnership with Essex County Council (ECC).

-The aim of the service is to provide a flexible platform where people can be empowered to have a voice in their local community, discuss issues that are important to them and work together to find solutions.
+The aim of the service is to provide a flexible platform where you feel empowered to have a voice in your local community.
+We discuss issues that are important to you and work together to find solutions.

 Supported by